-Remote Management

-Allow WAN pings: 0

-Allow Remote Web Administration: 0

-Remote Access can be restricted by IP address in the Firewall.

-Allow Remote SSH Access:

-Only applicable when SSH is enabled in the Local Management tab. n
+Remote Access can be restricted by P address in the Firewall .
+Only applicable when SSH is enabled in he Local Management tab.
+Dr

 Allow WAN pings - When enabled the functionality allows an external WAN client to ping the router.

 Allow Remote Web Administration - When remote administration is enabled it allows access to these administration web pages from the Internet.
 With it disabled, you must be a client on the local network to access the administration website.
 For security, remote access is usually done via a non-standard http port.
 Additionally, encrypted connections can be required for an added level of security.